Zeltex/Implicit_Coordination/README.md

 ## Dependencies

+Minimum c++ 17.
 The project is split into 3 parts; Domain_Loader, Formula and Pepper_Planner, of which Pepper_Planner/Main.cpp is the main file.
-The project does not have any external dependencies, however optionally debug information can be printed to a file (set in Pepper_Planner/Core.hpp) and manually compiled with [GraphViz](https://graphviz.org/download/) via the scripts Compile_*.sh in Debug_Output
+The project does not have any external dependencies, however optionally debug information can be printed to a file (set in Pepper_Planner/Core.hpp) and manually compiled with [GraphViz](https://graphviz.org/download/) via the scripts Compile_*.sh in Debug_Output.

 ## Scenarios

-The Examples folder contains the block search and false belief synthesis tasks, which are setup to be run through the Pepper_Planner/Main.cpp file
+The Examples folder contains the block search and false belief synthesis tasks, which are setup to be run through the Pepper_Planner/Main.cpp file.